5 Austin Summer 2022 Staycation Ideas

-If you haven’t heard, Austin is not only the 3rd fastest growing city and the #1 place to live in the United States but now it is also one of the country’s best destinations for a summer getaway according to a new study from WalletHub.
+Since many of us have cancelled our fun travel plans this summer, we wanted to share our favorite ideas for staycations in Austin.
+If you haven’t heard, Austin is not only the 3rd fastest growing city and the #1 place to live in the United States but it is also one of the country’s best destinations for a summer getaway according to a study from WalletHub.

 WalletHub, a personal finance website, compared 40 key indicators of budget-friendliness and fun-friendliness in 100 U.S. metro areas across six key categories: 1) Travel Costs & Hassles, 2) Local Costs, 3) Attractions, 4) Weather, 5) Activities and 6) Safety to come up with its list.
 Overall, Austin ranked third behind Washington, D.C.
 (No. 1) and Orlando, Florida (No. 2).